Offshoots of Operation Car Wash: Operation Recipient

 On 26 February 2016, Operation Recipient (O Recebedor) investigated an alleged bribery and fraud scheme in the construction of the North-South Railway and West-East Railway based on evidence gathered in Operation Car Wash.
 In all, the Federal Police served seven condução coercitiva warrants and 44 search and arrest warrants in six states—Paraná, Maranhão, Rio de Janeiro, São Paulo, Minas Gerais, Goiás—and the Federal District.
 The operation, by the Federal Prosecutor's Office and the Federal Police in Goiás, targeted contracts signed between the state-owned company Valec S/A, responsible for railway construction, and contractors investigated in the oil industry, such as Odebrecht, Brazilian industrial conglomerate Queiroz Galvão, UTC Engenharia, Grupo OAS, Mendes Júnior, Grupo Camargo Corrêa, among others.
 According to the Federal Police, the contractors made regular payments through mock contracts to a law firm and to two other companies nominated by José Francisco das Neves, known as "Juquinha", former president of Valec.The companies acted as a front to hide the illicit origin of the money.
 All were charged with passive corruption and money laundering.
+José Francisco das Neves ("Juquinha") was acquitted of the charges on appeal: in October 2023 the Federal Regional Court of the 1st Region (TRF-1) unanimously overturned his conviction, a decision that became final in 2024.

 The name of the operation refers to the defense presented by one of the targets in a previous investigation called the Trem Pagador ("Pay Train").
 In it, the defense alleged that "if the train was the paymaster, the target was not the recipient".
 According to the Public Prosecutor's Office in Goiás, Camargo Corrêa admitted having paid R$800,000 ($) to Juquinha.
 In that one state alone, the authorities estimated that the scheme diverted R$630 million ($) from the public coffer.
+In administrative-improbity lawsuits concerning the North–South Railway works, the Federal Justice in Goiás dismissed the charges against José Francisco das Neves and his family on the merits in 2025: it found no causal link between their conduct and the alleged illicit enrichment (case no. 0016729-53.2016.4.01.3500), and no proof of fraud, intent (dolo) or overpricing, a 2021 court-appointed expert examination having concluded that there was no overpricing in the works (case no. 0014595-29.2011.4.01.3500).